 The emergence of AI in the contact center is happening at warp speed.
-Eighty-three percent of businesses say AI is a strategic priority and, according to Forbes, AI conversational agents will handle more than 20 percent of customer service requests by 2022.
+Seventy-one percent of businesses are already leveraging some form of AI and, according to Gartner, AI conversational agents will be the primary channel for twenty-five percent of customer service requests by 2027.

 Customers expect multiple communication options and top-notch, consistent customer service across all communication channels.
 Simply put, a bad experience can mean losing valuable customers.
 In highly competitive industries, this issue can be especially detrimental to the bottom line.
 When implemented correctly, AI and machine learning can help streamline clunky and time-consuming processes and leverage customer journey data to proactively anticipate customer needs.

 Many organizations struggle with the requirements of making sure their contact centers comply with laws and regulations (e.g., FedRAMP, GDPR, PCI-DSS).
 Unfortunately, it's not enough to identify gaps by replaying calls days after they've occurred or reviewing an escalated customer email.
 Virtual agents can be used to improve regulatory accuracy without needing to engage live agents to reply to general questions.
 For example, a simple online FAQ can be interpreted by a virtual agent to automatically answer basic questions.

 When a live agent is required for more complex inquiries, Google Agent Assist coupled with Insights analytics can help address the compliance requirements of the enterprise by interpreting voice and chat interactions in real time.
 This enables the organization to escalate sensitive inquiries based on sentiment and guide agents to the right processes and procedures to provide accurate responses.